bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    Configures director resources during runtime.
-The first configure subcommands are :strong:`configure add` and :strong:`configure export`.
+The first configure subcommands are :bcommand:`configure add` and :bcommand:`configure export`.
 Other subcommands may follow in later releases.

    configure add